BUILDING CAPACITY FOR YOUTH LEADERSHIP in BC

 Co-Creating a Sustainable BC (CCSBC) is a youth initiative under the Fraser Basin Council.
 Young people aged 16-30 will come together to learn more about and engage in sustainability challenges facing their region through three lenses (social, economic, and environmental), and take what they’ve learned to co-create a project that has a direct and positive impact in their community.

-We are currently recruiting young people (16-30 years old) from the following regions:
+This year we are engaging young people (16-30 years old) from the following regions:

 • Fraser Valley (Langley to Agassiz)